Marjona6/Marjona6/README.md

 🤔 I’m looking for help with ...
 * my current job search (know anyone hiring experienced frontend developers?) 🔍
+* how I might transition into a role that's more focused on UX and/or project management

 💬 Ask me about ...
 * React, styled components, getting started as a developer after a career change, my opinions.